-- 48. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-The Biology Panel will grade each environment submission with weighting attached to individual aspects as follows
+48. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+The Panel will grade each environment submission as a whole with a profile rating using one or more of five categories of quality level as set out in paragraphs 63-65 of the General Panel Guidelines.
+There is no weighting attached to individual aspects in the assessment.

-- research and impact strategy 10%

-- research integrity and research ethics 5%

-- people 20%

-- income (e.g. grants received), infrastructure and facilities -

-30%

-- collaboration 20%

-- esteem and contribution to the discipline or research base -

-15%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs 63-65 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each UoA-level environment submission.